 I add that up, and it's clear to me: it's time to act.
-The last thing we should do is wait for more crises - for another London Whale - before we take action
+The last thing we should do is wait for more crises - for another London Whale or LIBOR disgrace or robo-signing scandal - before we take action.